Vladimir3V/dapp-work/README.md

 ### Customer Role

 You are the **customer** (order owner) and you have a good job to offer.
 * You create a new order with your contact information.
+An the same time when you create the order, the budget will be sent from your account to the smart contract.
-* Waite while you will be contacted by a freelancer that meets your requirements.
+* Wait until you will be contacted by a freelancer that meets your requirements.
-* While waiting for your lovely freelancer you find a mistake in your order.
-You can edit or remove the order while you haven't assigned a freelancer to this order.
+* While waiting for your appropriate freelancer you find a mistake in your order.
+You can edit or remove the order (on the "Own Orders" page) while you haven't assigned a freelancer to this order.
 If you decide to remove the order you will be refunded with all your budget.
-If you modify order's budget the new budget will be set to the order and the old one will be refunded to you.
+If you modify the order's budget, the new budget will be set to the order and the old one will be refunded to you.
 * You find the freelancer that you need and assign him to your contract.

 Right now the contract is **LOCKED** (by you and the freelancer) and you can't remove or modify it.